Schoko Tanaka

 ENG

 Schoko Tanaka is one of the artists in the fourth block of the B-M Residencies, the final one of 2025.
-Together with Bouda, he will develop his project at B-Murals from September 15 to December 15, 2025.
+She will develop his project at B-Murals from September 15 to December 15, 2025.

 Schoko Tanaka is an artist strongly influenced by Mexican muralism, whose practice explores the intersection between mural art and textiles.
 The project she will develop at B-Murals proposes a series of murals incorporating elements of embroidery, blending the monumental and public scale of muralism with the intimate, tactile quality of textile art.